-Principle and Application How Copeland Borough Council demonstrates compliance Ways of achieving these primary functions include: constructively challenging and scrutinising senior managers ensuring that the voice of the public is heard in decision making forging strategic partnerships with other organisations.
-The governing body should set out clearly, in a public document, its approach to performing each of the functions of governance.
-This should include a process, agreed with Senior managers, for holding senior managers to account for achieving agreed objectives and implementing strategy.
-The elected Members should explain how and why their approach to each function is appropriate for the size and complexity of the organisation.
-Code of Corporate Governance - Forward Plan - Scrutiny Committee + links to LSP - planning panel - public have right to speak - use of internet - Council meetings allow process for questions from the public Allerdale Borough Council, Cumbria County Council, National Park, Environment Agency, National Park, Highways etc. etc. OSC's holding Executive and senior managers to account: OSC Chairs and Vice Chairs monitor Executive reports after Sachtimpetiligns of Executive decisions take place.
-OSC's commission briefings from performance monitoring information.
-Executive review the Corporate Plan Action: consider formalising the Scrutiny of Executive reports, as part of a review of OSC Structure
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper Ways of achieving these primary functions include: constructively challenging and scrutinising senior managers Code of Corporate Governance - Forward Plan - Scrutiny Committee + links to LSP Adopted Good Governance Standard.
+Forward Plan maintained.
+Scrutiny Committees have agreed workplans. agendas & minutes. ensuring that the voice of the public is heard in decision making Planning Panel - public have right to speak Council meetings allow process for questions from the public Council Meetings & Planning Panels held regularly with time allocated to public questions. forging strategic partnerships with other organisations. use of internet Allerdale Borough Council, Cumbria County Council, National Park, Environment Agency, Website invites comments, in general and on specific topics.
+LSP, Western Lake District Tourism Partnership. М The governing body should set out clearly, in a public document, its approach to performing each of the functions of governance.
+This should include a process, agreed with Senior managers, for holding senior managers to account for achieving agreed objectives and National Park, Highways etc. etc. OSC's holding Executive and senior managers to account: OSC Chairs and Vice Chairs monitor Executive reports after each meeting.
+Scrutiny call-ins of Executive decisions take place.
+OSC's commission briefings from OSC Work plans.
+Call-in procedure. implementing strategy.
+The elected Members should explain how and why their approach to each function is appropriate for the size and complexity of the organisation. performance monitoring information.
+Executive review the Corporate Plan Action: consider formalising the Scrutiny of Executive reports, as part of a review of OSC Structure Exec 21/2/06 reviewed draft Corporate Plan.
+Members considered this action and decided that it was not required.